"GLBT Nightclubs"

 Rehoboth Beach

 Bar & Club: Renegade - According to online information (May 2004) from http://www.guidemag.com, this 20 year institution was DEMOLISHED to make way for condominiums (or something along those lines).
 Though I haven't visited Rehoboth since 1997, for years, this club was the ONLY The former Renegade Nightclub, Rehoboth Beach DEone at this popular gay resort.
 Other bars include the famous Blue Moon and Cloud 9.
 But the Renegade was a unique venue, and to me (and I'm sure many others), a great loss to this beach community.
 This was one of my favorite spots from 1991 to 1997.
-According to articles online, a new spot (Club AM) opened in 2003 at the old Ames Shopping Center, a web site identified as http://www.dennioproductions.com was not functioning when I checked it on May 23, 2004.
+According to articles online, a new spot (Club AM) opened in 2003 at the old Ames Shopping Center.
 Further research brought me to a Washington Blade article ( http://www.washblade.com/2004/5-14/news/localnews/rehobith.cfm ), which indicated the Renegade closed in early 2003, and Club AM in the old AMES store operated for less then 2 years.
 Club AM has also closed, so for 2004, no mega dance club in Rehoboth.
 I feel, a major loss to the community.
 Consider the monster crowds found at Paradise in Asbury Park NJ - a town essentially without any other significant attractions (yet).
 A major nightclub (or 2) is important to a resort popular to gay men.
 This by no means indicates Rehoboth Beach will cease to exist, on the contrary, it has many other elements which will continue to attract visitors, including the Atlantic Ocean, boardwalk, fine dining and great shops.
-Above: A rare photo I took inside the Renegade in 1995.
+On this page: A rare photo I took inside the Renegade in 1995.

 Florida, Ft Lauderdale